glassnotes/CPEN-400Q/README.md

 # CPEN 400Q: Gate-model quantum computing (UBC ECE, January 2025)

+Note: starting in Fall 2025, CPEN 400Q is renamed to CPEN 416.
+Materials for subsequent versions of course can be found in the [new GitHub repository](https://github.com/glassnotes/CPEN-416/).

 Lecture notes and in-class demos for the undergraduate course in gate-model quantum computing with [PennyLane](https://github.com/PennyLaneAI/pennylane/) at UBC.

 These materials are open source and free for anyone to use and adapt as they